orthanc/bluesky-mutebot/README.md

 * `SubscriberFollowingTable` - the list of people who each user follows.
 This contains two types of record:
   * A record for each user keyed by their `did` that saves the list of people they follow
   * Records in the `aggregate` partition that are one record per person followed with a count of how man users follow them.
 These records trigger are used to filter the firehose to only Bleets by people someone cares to follow
+* `PostsTable` - the posts for everyone followed by someone using mutebot that is used to populate the feed
 * `MuteWordsTable` - the list of mute words for each user.
 Partition key is the user's `did` with the range key being a muted word
 * `AppStatusTable` - used to store various state between lambda invocations.
 Keys are:
   * `firehose-cursor` - for the cursor of where to resume the firehose read